South Devon Country Towns

 A small market town on the old route between Exeter and Plymouth, Buckfastleigh was a centre for the wool trade.
 At Buckfast, about a mile to the north, is Buckfast Abbey.
 Founded in the 11th century by King Canute, the Abbey is an active Benedictine Monastery and is open to the public.

-South Brent is another gateway town into Dartmoor on the eastern side, and the closest one to Webland Farm.
+Close to Webland is South Brent, a gateway town into Dartmoor on the eastern side, and the closest one to Webland Farm.

 The village centre is in fact within the boundaries of Dartmoor National Park.
 It is a thriving community with shops, pubs and restaurants.